cloudprober/cloudprober/docs/content/docs/how-to/browser-probe/index.md

 These metrics flow directly to any configured surfacer -- **Prometheus, Stackdriver (Google Cloud Monitoring), OpenTelemetry, CloudWatch**, and more -- with no extra configuration.
-Point your existing alerting at `success < total` and you have end-to-end monitoring.
+You can also configure [Cloudprober Alerting]({{< ref "alerting" >}}) to notify you directly via PagerDuty, Slack, Email, or HTTP webhooks when tests fail, giving you end-to-end monitoring without external infrastructure.

 #### Per-Step Custom Metrics